 The form teacher will get to know each boy and will introduce him to his classmates, although many of the boys will have met during a ‘getting to know you’ event earlier in the summer.
 Form teachers will be acutely aware of the boys’ happiness and progress at all times, especially in the early weeks.

 It really matters for the youngest boys that parents or carers are allowed into the school to chat informally with form teachers each day.
 This is a special time when a boy’s early triumphs and small challenges can be shared.
 In addition, the weekly newsletter and regular email communication allow parents to feel that they are fully involved in school life from the first week.
 Help and encouragement will always be offered if any educational issues are raised.

 The golden rules – our school rules that set the general standard of behaviour – ensure that the boys behave well.
 As a result, our boys tend to be full of life, sociable, friendly, kind to each other and mannerly.
 The rules are:

 - Do be gentle.

 - Do be honest.

 Once the boys have settled in, building confidence and self-belief in a managed and careful way with an emphasis on positive feedback and rewards is intrinsic in all we do at Eaton House Belgravia.
-The form teachers look at each pupil’s developmental progress weekly and feed back to the headmaster, Mr Huw May.
+The form teachers look at each pupil’s developmental progress weekly and feed back to the headmaster.
 Together, they devise a detailed personalised plan for each pupil, which covers both academic and non-academic issues for that period.